Are you tired of traditional welding methods that are slow, inefficient, and prone to defects? Look no further than laser welding technology.

-Typical applications are deep penetration welding, heat conduction welding, laser metal cladding, brazing and plastic welding, with a high efficiency of up to 40% to reduce production operating costs.
+Some typical applications for these lasers include deep penetration welding, heat conduction welding, laser metal cladding, brazing, and plastic welding, with an efficiency of up to 40% that reduces production operating costs.
 The TruDiode laser is also highly sophisticated, as it doesn’t require an extra resonant cavity structure.

-The development of domestic lasers has the advantage of backward mobility.
-After years of technical research, a large number of outstanding laser companies have emerged in China, such as Raycus Laser and Chuangxin Laser.
+The domestic laser industry has the advantage of being able to catch up quickly.
+After years of technical research, numerous outstanding laser companies have emerged in China, such as Raycus Laser and Chuangxin Laser.
 With their excellent laser products, competitive prices, and localized product strategies, these companies have gained a significant share of the domestic laser market.

-Figure 7b shows the quasi-continuous fiber laser produced by Raycus.
-Its power is small, covering 75~300W, with better compatibility and higher electro-optical conversion efficiency, better beam quality, and less maintenance cost.
-Ideal for industrial applications requiring long pulse width and high peak values such as laser spot welding and laser seam welding.
+Figure 7b displays the quasi-continuous fiber laser produced by Raycus.
+This laser has a small power output ranging from 75 to 300W, with improved compatibility, higher electro-optical conversion efficiency, better beam quality, and lower maintenance costs.
+It is ideal for industrial applications that require long pulse widths and high peak values, such as laser spot welding and laser seam welding.

 (2) Laser welding head

-From left to right, there are welding head, laser galvanometer scanning head, welding swing head double spot & beam shaping head, which can withstand up to 50kW power.
+Starting from the left, there is the welding head, followed by the laser galvanometer scanning head, and finally, the welding swing head double spot and beam shaping head.
+The latter can handle power up to 50kW.

 Figure 8 Common laser welding head

 The design and application of the welding head are based on the actual welding requirements, providing solutions for different welding needs.
-For instance, when the laser needs to split multiple beams to enhance welding efficiency, the use of a scanning galvanometer welding head can effectively solve the requirement of high efficiency.
+For instance, when the laser needs to be split into multiple beams to enhance welding efficiency, the use of a scanning galvanometer welding head can effectively address the requirement for high efficiency.

-The swing welding joint as shown in Figure 8, can effectively improve the internal and appearance quality of the weld, and improve the weldability of materials prone to defects.
+As shown in Figure 8, the swing welding joint can significantly improve the internal and external quality of the weld, as well as enhance the weldability of materials that are prone to defects.

 3.2 Engineering application of laser welding technology

-From the beginning, laser welding has been applied in automotive (see Figure 9) manufacturing and other fields from the start, as shown in Figure 9.
-Over time, its use has expanded to shipbuilding, aerospace, semiconductor, electronic industries and consumer products, from traditional fields to more in-depth and diverse material processing terminal applications.
+Laser welding has been utilized in the automotive manufacturing industry and other fields from the start, as shown in Figure 9.
+Over time, its use has expanded to shipbuilding, aerospace, semiconductor, electronic industries, and consumer products.
+It has moved from traditional fields to more diverse and in-depth material processing applications.

 Figure 9 Laser welding applications in the automotive sector

-In the automobile manufacturing process, laser welding technology is mainly used for tailor welding of body plates with different thicknesses, body welding and welding of auto parts.
+The automobile manufacturing process primarily employs laser welding technology for the tailor welding of body plates with varying thicknesses, body welding, and welding of auto parts.

-Figure 10 shows the new welding whole-process monitoring system LDD-700 based on coherent interference imaging technology.
-Its 3D imaging mode enables LDD-700 to adapt to the changes in keyhole geometry of different processes, which is a basic ability for accurate depth measurement.
+Figure 10 displays the new laser welding whole-process monitoring system LDD-700, which is based on coherent interference imaging technology.
+Its 3D imaging mode allows LDD-700 to adapt to changes in the keyhole geometry of different processes, providing the basic ability for accurate depth measurement.
 The system’s powerful software supports customized monitoring solutions to meet the varying requirements of different processes.

 Figure 10 Engineering application of laser welding monitoring process

-As an advanced high-energy beam welding technology, laser welding has the characteristics of no need for a vacuum environment, concentrated heat input, small thermal deformation, large aspect ratio of the weld, high accuracy, and easy realization of automatic welding.
-It was finally determined as the most suitable for CC The best way to seal the coil box.
+As a cutting-edge high-energy beam welding technology, laser welding has several advantages, such as the absence of a need for a vacuum environment, focused heat input, minimal thermal deformation, a high aspect ratio of the weld, high accuracy, and the ease of achieving automatic welding.

 4. Summary and outlook

-Laser welding has obtained great development from the research and engineering application of process processing, welding process treatment and welding defect resolution.
+The development of laser welding has made great progress through research and engineering application in process processing, welding process treatment, and resolution of welding defects.

-With the continuous breakthrough and innovation of new laser equipment, it is foreseeable that in the near future, the application fields of laser welding technology will continue to be applied to more material processing terminal fields, helping the industrial upgrading of manufacturing.
+With ongoing breakthroughs and innovations in laser equipment, it is expected that laser welding technology will continue to expand its application in more material processing fields, driving the upgrading of manufacturing industries.